tsedio/tsed/docs/getting-started.md

 :::

 ::: warning
-It's really important to keep the same version for all `@tsed/*` packages.
+It is really important to keep the same version for all `@tsed/*` packages.
 To prevent errors, fix the version for each Ts.ED packages:
 ```json
 {